paul2596/data_visualization_sep_2022/README.md

 - Build dashboards with appropriate interactions that help convey the data story through the patterns identified.
 - Help in deciding the deployment of limited tactical resources (medics and medical supplies) based on the visualization.

+### Methodology
-For the visualization of the coordinates map plot is used which shows the infected areas and spread of the disease.
+For the visualization of the coordinates, map plot is used which shows the infected areas and spread of the disease.
 Stacked area chart is used in the dashboard to show the average infected in each population size

 The visualization shows the areas in need of aid through a colour gradient from a shade of yellow indicating least infected to a darker shade of magenta to indicate the increase in need of aid.